NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

     customer3._deleg   IN  CNAME _dns.ns.operator1
 {: #outsourced-cname title="Outsourced with CNAME"}

-Instead of using CNAME, the outsourcing could also been accomplished with an SVCB RRset with a single SVCB RR in AliasMode.
+Instead of using CNAME, the outsourcing could also been accomplished with a DELEG RRset with a single DELEG RR in AliasMode.
 The configuration below is operationally equivalent to the CNAME configuration above.
-It is RECOMMENDED to use a CNAME over an SVCB RRset with a single SVCB RR in AliasMode ({{Section 10.2 of !RFC9460}}).
+It is RECOMMENDED to use a CNAME over a DELEG RRset with a single DELEG RR in AliasMode ({{Section 10.2 of !RFC9460}}).
-Note that an SVCB RRset refers with TargetName to an DNS service, which will be looked up using Port Prefix Naming {{Section 3 of RFC9461}}, but that CNAME refers to the domain name of the target SVCB RRset (or CNAME) which may have an `_dns` prefix.
+Note that a DELEG RRset refers with TargetName to an DNS service, which will be looked up using Port Prefix Naming {{Section 3 of RFC9461}}, but that CNAME refers to the domain name of the target DELEG RRset (or CNAME) which may have an `_dns` prefix.

     $ORIGIN example.
     @                  IN  SOA   ns zonemaster ...
-    customer3._deleg   IN  SVCB 0 ns.operator1
+    customer3._deleg   IN  DELEG 0 ns.operator1
-{: #outsourced-svcb title="Outsourced with an AliasMode SVCB RR"}
+{: #outsourced-svcb title="Outsourced with an AliasMode DELEG RR"}

-The operator SVCB RRset could for example be:
+The operator DELEG RRset could for example be:

     $ORIGIN operator1.example.
     @                  IN  SOA   ns zonemaster ...
-    _dns.ns            IN  SVCB  1 ns ( alpn=h2,dot,h3,doq
+    _dns.ns            IN  DELEG 1 ns ( alpn=h2,dot,h3,doq
                                         ipv4hint=192.0.2.1
                                         ipv6hint=2001:db8:3::1
                                         dohpath=/q{?dns}
                                       )
-                       IN  SVCB  2 ns ( ipv4hint=192.0.2.2
+                       IN  DELEG 2 ns ( ipv4hint=192.0.2.2
                                         ipv6hint=2001:db8:3::2
                                       )
     ns                 IN  AAAA  2001:db8:3::1